atsb/AP2-Payment-Processor/README.md

 - Counterparty netting for investment and commercial banking
 - Payment execution only after netting completion

-This bridges the gap between modern payment protocols and legacy banking infrastructure.
+This bridges the gap between the AP2 payment protocol and traditional corporate banking infrastructure.

 ---